My Role: ui • ux • Wires • Prototypes • Design specifications & documentation • Asset generation • user testing

 I started by finding real-world examples of account management interfaces; I researched copy choices, design trends, UI patterns, and common layouts.

-After that, I defined the user journey and defined the touch points.
+After that, I defined the user journey and touch points.
 This was to ensure the team collectively understood which backend systems the users interacted with and when those interactions would occur.
+This also helped us outline what the user could and couldn’t do in the initial MVP (minimum viable product) release, referred to internally as Phase 1.

 Mobile and desktop design explorations were next.
 As I designed I had to keep in mind that account management would be released on BloomNation's main marketplace as well as across hundreds of custom “premium sites” for florists; whatever solution I came up with had to work for both.